avabs/avabs.github.io/AZ-204/Azure_Storage.md

         - Can notify you for update or add action but not for delete, there is a workaround.
         - Not supported for Azure Table API

+#### Azure Blob Storage
+- Blob storage has capabilities to store unstructured data which may contain Binary files or text files.
+- Authorising request to Blob storage
+  - Shared key, which is a account key
+  - Shared Access Signature which are token that gets appended to blob urls
+  - Azure AD
+  - Anonymous read access
+- Blob types
+  - Block Blob
+    - Here blob will be stored as block, where file could replaced
+  - Append Blob
+    - Log files which are appended at the end could be an example of append blob
+  - Page Blob
+    - Random read/write possible in this blob type and anywhere in the file.
+Example - Azure Virtual Machine